 Section 2 - Time and Place.
 The council on legislation shall convene triennially in April, May, or June, but preferably in April.
-The board will determine the date and place of the meeting, provided that, except for compelling financial or other reasons as determined by a two-thirds vote of the entire board, the meeting shall be held in the vicinity of the RI world
+The board will determine the date and place of the meeting, provided that, except for compelling financial or other reasons as determined by a two-thirds vote of the entire board, the meeting shall be held in the vicinity of the RI world headquarters.
+There shall be a Council on Legislation conducted annually.
+The Council on Legislation shall be convened through electronic communication.
 The board will determine the time of meeting.